-While in certain parts of the world Standard Penetration Testing (SPT) is the most widely used geotechnical soil investigation method, it has drawbacks.
-Cone Penetration Testing (CPT) is also a well-proven soil investigation method and is in many instances a more appropriate method than SPT.
+While in certain parts of the world Standard Penetration Testing (SPT) is the most widely used geotechnical soil investigation method, as with every method, it does have its limitations.
+In most cases, those limitations are simply accepted because of a supposed lack of an alternative.
+Cone Penetration Testing, or CPT, is a well-proven soil investigation method with a 90-year history.
+It not only offers a suitable alternative, in many instances it is even a more appropriate method than SPT.

 SPT uses a hammering technique to drive a split spoon sampler into the ground at the base of a borehole.
-Geotechnical engineers can then calculate the standard penetration resistance of the soil (the N-Value) based on the number of hammer blows required to move the tube a predetermined distance, providing a measurement of the penetration resistance of the soil.
+Geotechnical engineers can then obtain an indication of the soil’s penetration resistance based on the number of hammer blows required to move the tube a predetermined distance (the so-called N value).
 This result can then be used as input for many geotechnical engineering purposes.

 The core problem with the SPT method is that it provides a single data point at intermittent depths (such as every 5 ft or 1.5 m), which are then connected by straight lines to create a profile.
-This provides results that “are affected by many variables allowed in the design and execution of the test” (ASTM D1586).
+This process of ‘connecting the dots’ provides results that “are affected by many variables allowed in the design and execution of the test” (ASTM D1586).

 Cone Penetration Testing (CPT), on the other hand, collects data points continuously as the cone penetrates the soil.
 In the CPT process, a cone with standardised dimensions is pushed into the soil at a standardised rate.
 As it is pushed deeper and deeper into the soil, the cone can simultaneously measure stress (tip resistance), sleeve friction and dynamic pore pressure.

 These parameters together accurately characterise soil stratigraphy and soil behaviour.
 Moreover, these three measurements can be used in various correlations to estimate a wide variety of soil properties.